Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 A Stroll Through Alamo Plaza

 It surprised me to see musket holes and scorch marks remain on the walls.
 For 13 days, the vastly outnumbered Texans endured a siege by Santa Anna’s army of 4,000 soldiers.
 I cannot imagine all those men, women and children outnumbered by the Mexican forces under bombardment.
-Only a few survived the final assault on March 6.
+Only a few survived the last assault on March 6.
 The Alamo isn’t just about the past.
 It’s a living testament to the power of community.
-It’s a symbol of standing up for what you believe in, even when the odds are stacked against you.
+It represents the act of standing up for what you believe in, even when the odds are stacked against you.
 As we leave, carry that spirit with us.
 Remember the Alamo and remember why we Texans hold it dear.
 It really is a “bucket list” destination.

 Chapel Flags